IrisLaanearu/Project/README.md

 ![Move token](https://github.com/IrisLaanearu/Project/assets/145934148/5ced616d-d684-4e95-9af7-51f84b9a7ead)

 ## Possible improvements
 The code is built to find the first token and drive it to the center.
-This is done by manually inserting the trajectory from the first token to the center.
+This is done manually by inserting the trajectory from the first token to the center.
 It is not the best approach because the code does not work if the robot or the first token is positioned differently than in the current simulation. <br>
 One solution is to not collect all the tokens in the center.
-After pairing the first tokens, it is possible to locate the next token by the previous one and collect them where the first token was found.
+After the first pairing, it is possible to locate the next token by the previous and collect them where the first pairing took place.